Cart 0

 But everyone has language.

-I’ve had the pleasure of working with the leading museums and cultural institutions in the United States, including The Metropolitan Museum of Art, The Museum of Modern Art, the New-York Historical Society, and the National Trust for Historic Preservation, as well as dealers and galleries around the world.
+I’ve had the pleasure of working with The Metropolitan Museum of Art, The Museum of Modern Art, the New-York Historical Society, and the National Trust for Historic Preservation, as well as dealers and galleries around the world.

-I’ve also rooted around archives, libraries, and private collections across the country and throughout Europe, willing them to surrender their secrets.
+I’ve also rooted around archives, libraries, and private collections across the country and worldwide, willing them to surrender their secrets.
 But perhaps my favorite part of this work is interviewing interesting people, because it never feels like work.

 The chance to delve into the lives of those who are driven to create, the worlds they inhabited, and what they’ve left behind is invaluable to me, personally and professionally.
 One thing my work has shown me is that not everyone communicates visually, but everyone has language.